-1).
-Open Response Statements on Teaching, Research, and Service:

-Using biology text box entry forms faculty may self-describe noteworthy achievements in teaching, research, and service.
-Each section will allow for entry of up to 700 words (~ 1 page each) to elaborate on performance-related matters, but will be limited to activities in the 2-year evaluation period.

-The three documents below are to be generated automatically in standardized format by the FEAS CV system in early January following the 2-year period under review.
+- 1) Open Response Statements on Teaching, Research, and Service: - Using biology text box entry forms faculty may self-describe noteworthy achievements in teaching, research, and service.
+Each section will allow for entry of up to 700 words (~ 1 page each) to elaborate on performance-related matters, but will be limited to activities in the 2-year evaluation period. - 2) The three documents below are to be generated automatically in standardized format by the FEAS CV system in early January following the 2-year period under review.
 Instructions for how to obtain and upload these documents for FEC review will be provided on our biology web site within the FEC upload area.
 Faculty members are responsible for keeping their information updated throughout the year.
 Use of this 4-document system will standardize the process, minimize transcription errors, and reduce the amount of busy work for individual faculty.
-Materials similar to those required of our departmental annual review would be submitted for the 2-year and 4-year annual tenure review as well as the 7-year review of all tenured faculty.

-- 2. 2 Year Curriculum Vitae, for the 2-year evaluation period - 3.
-Teaching Summary Report, for the 2-year evaluation period - 4.
-Research and Original Creative Work Summary Report, for the 2year evaluation period
+Materials similar to those required of our departmental annual review would be submitted for the 2-year and 4-year annual tenure review as well as the 7-year review of all tenured faculty. - 3) 2 Year Curriculum Vitae, for the 2-year evaluation period - 4) Teaching Summary Report, for the 2-year evaluation period - 5) Research and Original Creative Work Summary Report, for the 2-year evaluation period receive one of the following five ratings from the FEC in each of the three categories - teaching, research, and service.

-General Guidelines for Performance Rating:
+I. General Guidelines for Performance Rating:

 Each year, the FEC will convene in advance of the evaluation process to review this document, discuss their collective obligations and procedures, and establish the timeline for producing the individual and consensus ratings for each faculty member.
-Ultimately, each faculty member will receive one of the following five ratings from the FEC in each of the three categories - teaching, research, and service.
+Ultimately, each faculty member will